Kyle-Panuringan/e-commerce/README.md

 # E-Commerce

-E-Commerce is a e-commerce website.
+E-commerce is an e-commerce website where you can navigate, search, and filter the available products on the page.

 ## Project Overview